Part of the Pricing and Monetization series

 How much should I raise SaaS prices?

-10-20% is the safe range for B2B SaaS.
-Below 10%, the operational cost of the rollout may not justify the revenue gain.
-Above 20%, churn risk rises sharply unless you've added significant new value.
-I target 15% as the default starting point and adjust based on cohort test results.
+Many B2B teams land in the 10-20% range for a first wave.
+Below roughly 10%, the operational cost of the rollout may not justify the gain.
+Above roughly 20%, churn risk rises unless you have added clear new value.
+I often start at 15% as a default hypothesis and adjust from cohort results.

 Should I grandfather existing customers during a price increase?

-Yes, but with a fixed window.
-I use 6 months.
-Permanent grandfathering erodes pricing power and leaves significant revenue uncaptured over time.
-The 6-month window gives customers time to plan while keeping your pricing architecture clean.
+Yes, with a fixed window.
+I usually use about six months.
+Permanent grandfathering erodes pricing power and leaves revenue uncaptured as the base grows.
+The window gives customers time to plan while keeping your architecture honest.

 How do I communicate a SaaS price increase without losing customers?

 Lead with value, not apology.
-Show what you've shipped, connect it to outcomes the customer cares about, and give 90 days' notice.
-The companies that lose customers during a price increase are the ones who surprise them with a higher invoice and no context.
+Show what you have shipped, connect it to outcomes the customer cares about, and give enough notice for their procurement rhythm.
+The teams that lose trust are the ones who surprise buyers with a higher invoice and no context.

 What metrics should I track during a pricing rollout?